ava-labs/avalanchego/x/merkledb/README.md

 ### Change Proofs

 Finally, MerkleDB instances can produce and verify _change proofs_.
-A change proof proves that a set of key-value changes were applied to a MerkleDB instance in the process of changing its root from _r_ to _r'_.
-For example, suppose there's an instance with root _r_.
-After a series of key-value pair modifications, the instance's root is now _r'_.
-The instance can create a change proof that specifies (a subset of) key-value pairs were modified, and in what way.
-The flow is:
+A change proof proves that a set of key-value changes were applied to a MerkleDB instance in the process of changing its root from `r` to `r'`.
+For example, suppose there's an instance with root `r`

 ```mermaid
 flowchart TD